 As a voluntary aided Church of England School the principles of the Christian way of life are implicit in all we do.
 Collective Worship is very much a part of school life and usually takes place every day.
 The Infants and the Juniors gather together separately in the school hall on most days and sometimes in their own class.
 On one day the whole school joins together for a special Celebration Worship where children's achievements and attendance are recognised.

-Our Christian values underpin our ethos, every child is valued and encouraged to achieve their full potential.
+Our Christian vision and values underpin our ethos, everyone is valued and encouraged to achieve their full potential.
 Every member of our school community is encouraged to respect and value each other.

 Our most recent SIAMS Report recognised:

 "Deeply held Christian Values are at the core of the school; underpinning its life and defining its purpose."

 "The headteacher and key staff are a successful team whose Christian leadership is inspirational."

 The full report can be found on our Inspection Reports page.

 "At the beginning of Collective Worship we light a candle which reminds us that Jesus is the light of the world and that we are talking to God."
 Year 5 pupil